-Try to get experience in both inpatient and outpatient environments, and practicing different care models, Dr. Hamilton suggests.
-He also recommends asking to observe colleagues who provide counseling, psychotherapy and supportive interventions, as well as established PMHNPs who work within the advanced practice scope.
+Try to get experience in both inpatient and outpatient environments, and practicing different care models.
+Try asking to shadow colleagues who provide counseling, psychotherapy and supportive interventions, as well as established PMHNPs who work within the advanced practice scope.

 This will help you get a better feel for what working in the mental health field may entail and can help you determine if attending a psychiatric-mental health nurse practitioner program is the right move for you.

 3. Identify and apply to a psychiatric-mental health nurse practitioner program

 No matter the path you choose after earning RN licensure, you'll need to eventually complete a graduate degree program to become a PMHNP.
 This is another substantial step worth careful consideration.
 Prospective PMHNPs will want to consider several factors, including: